Before you apply

-Once your application is registered with us, it will be reviewed within 20 office days.
-If your application package is complete and no additional information and/or documentation is required, our office decision will be issued within 1 month.
+Once your application is registered with us, it will be reviewed within 1 month.
+If your application package is complete and no additional information and/or documentation is required, our office decision will be issued within the same 1 month.

 If your application package is incomplete and/or additional information is required, you will be notified by e-mail.
 Then the processing of your application will be suspended, until the required documentation and/or information is provided.